alinesresende/soccer-stats-hub/README.md

 ## Flow 1: Teams (Times)

-### 1.1 - Build the `/teams` endpoint in the backend so that it can return all teams correctly
+### 1.1 - Created the `/teams` endpoint in the backend so that it can return all teams

-  - It must be a `GET` route with a response with status `200` and a `json` containing the return in the following model:
+  - It should be a `GET` route with a response with status `200` and a `json` containing the return in the following model:

 ```json
 [